-Assistantships are subject to annual confirmation of the Budget status and are paid in equal monthly installments paid on 17th of the month (or the closest preceding business day in cases when the 17th is a holiday).
-Standard remuneration of the OIST Graduate University Assistantships is about 3.0 million yen per year including the amount equivalent to tuition fee.
+Assistantships are subject to annual confirmation of the Budget status and are paid in equal monthly installments paid on 17th of the month (or the closest preceding business day in cases when the 17th is a holiday).Remuneration of the OIST Graduate University Assistantships ranges from 2.5 to 3.6 million yen per year including the amount equivalent to tuition fee.
 However, if the Research Assistant is awarded for tuition waiver, the amount equivalent to tuition fee is not provided.